 Internship

 Internship is a HQWBL experience that places the student in a real workplace environment.
 This placement allows the student to develop and practice career-related knowledge and skills for a specific career field related to the student’s career interests, abilities, and goals.
-Internships may be paid or unpaid and are connected to classroom learning and accompanied by structured reflection activities.
-Students participating in internships are guided by a formal, written training plan that defines specific academic and workplace skills to be mastered.
+Internships may be paid or unpaid, are connected to classroom learning, and are accompanied by structured reflection activities.
+Student interns are guided by a formal, written training plan that defines specific academic and workplace skills to be mastered.

 Internships at a Glance